Samson Occom: Ministry

-Ministry and later life
+Later life

-Upon his return from England, Occom lived with his Mohegan people.
-After Wheelock's betrayal, Occom together with son-in-law Joseph Johnson, brothers-in-law David and Jacob Fowler, and others, worked to organize the Christian (or “praying”) Indians of New England and Long Island into a new tribe in Upstate New York.
+Upon his return from England, Occom rejoined and lived with his Mohegan people.
+After Wheelock's betrayal, Occom together with son-in-law Joseph Johnson (who had been a messenger for General George Washington during the American Revolution), Montauk brothers-in-law David and Jacob Fowler, and others, worked to organize the Christian (or “praying”) Indians of New England and Long Island into a new tribe in Upstate New York.
 On October 4, 1774, the Oneida ceded land to the East Coast Indians and by 1775, the initial group had begun to migrate.
 Burnt out at the outset of the Revolution, many went to Massachusetts to live among the Stockbridge until their return in 1785.
-Occom, his son-in-law Joseph Johnson (who had been a messenger for General George Washington during the American Revolution), and his Montauk brother-in-law David Fowler led the people back to rebuild their settlement (near what is now Waterville, New York) called Brothertown.
+Occom, Johnson, and David Fowler led the people back to rebuild their settlement (near what is now Waterville, New York) called Brothertown.

 The Oneida also invited other Christian Indians to live with them, namely the Stockbridge Mohican from land claimed by western Massachusetts and two Lenape groups from the southern New Jersey area.
 The Mohicans founded what they called New Stockbridge in New York, near Oneida Lake.
 Occom not only assured that these villages received official civil charters in 1787, but also evicted white settlers from Brothertown on April 12, 1792.

 Occom died on July 14, 1792, in New Stockbridge.
 He is said to be buried just off Bogusville Hill Road outside of Deansboro, New York.